GianGisin/logicSim/README.md

 This program allows the user to draw and simulate simple logic circuits

 ## Installation
-1. Make sure python is installed on your system.
+1. Make sure Python is installed on your system.
 ```bash
 python --version
 ```